-37. National Environmental Policy Act Compliance
+42. National Environmental Policy Act and related statutes Compliance

-Upon request, the subgrantee at any tier, must assist the Bureau of Justice Assistance (BJA) in complying with the National Environmental Policy Act (NEPA), the National Historic Preservation Act, and other related federal environmental impact analyses requirements in the use of these grant funds, either directly by the subgrantee.
+The subgrantee at any tier agree and must assist in complying with the National Environmental Policy Act (NEPA), the National Historic Preservation Act, and other related federal environmental impact analyses requirements in the use of these award funds, by the subgrantee.

 Accordingly, the subgrantee agrees to first determine if any of the following activities will be funded by the grant, prior to obligating funds for any of these purposes.
 If it is determined that any of the following activities will be funded by the award, the subgrantee agrees to contact BJA.

-The subgrantee understands that this special condition applies to its following new activities whether or not they are being specifically funded with these grant funds.
-That is, as long as the activity is being conducted by the subgrantee, or any third party and the activity needs to be undertaken in order to use these grant funds, this special condition must first be met.
-The activities covered by this special condition are:
+The subgrantee understands that this condition applies to new activities as set out below, whether or not they are being specifically funded with these award funds.
+That is, as long as the activity is being conducted by the subgrantee or any third party, and the activity needs to be undertaken in order to use these award funds, this condition must first be met.
+The activities covered by this condition are: